camarman/GTRPy/docs/user_guide.md

 ### GTR Tensors

-As we can see, there are many different tensors in GTRPy.
-Let us study the *Christoffel Symbol* as an example.
+As we can see, there are many different tensors that we can calculate in GTRPy.
+Let us calculate the *Christoffel Symbol* as an example.

 First click on the **Christoffel Symbol** button to start the calculation.

 ![chris](https://user-images.githubusercontent.com/45866787/215287954-af722d40-3d3f-44e9-9fcb-8232becabe4c.png)

-Later on, you can change the type of the *Christoffel Symbol* and get any component from the given page
+Later on, you can change the type of the *Christoffel Symbol* and/or get any component from the given page

 ![chris_up](https://user-images.githubusercontent.com/45866787/215287959-cc4fb77c-43d4-4671-b3b4-2220e806ab9e.png)